 One year we tried creating a blueprint.
 The rule was that after drawing the blueprint the teams had to build the tower exactly like the blueprint.

 We used graph paper for the blueprints.
-Above you can see two drawings that are labeled well.
+In the photos you can see two drawings that are labeled well.
 We always label our planning sketches by indicating what the materials are in the drawings.

 When I first looked at this sketch I did not understand what the team was going to attempt.
 When I came back later and saw their tower I realized what had happened.
 Their plan was to use a lot of legs in a teepee style, but they could not decide how to draw it.
 They explained that the drawing was an overhead view of the structure.
 They were concerned that their tower was going to be very short since they broke the spaghetti into tiny pieces.

-TIP: What is the goal?
+TIP: What is the goal of this version of the STEM Spaghetti Challenge?
 In the example above the goal was to build a tower that exactly follows the blueprint your team designs.
 The team did this.
 The goal was not to have a tall tower or the tallest in the class.
 Just something to think about as your students build.

 The Bell Tower

-We added a little variety to the spaghetti tower one Christmas.
+We added a little variety to the Spaghetti Challenge tower one Christmas.
 Instead of using a marshmallow at the top of the tower- we used a silver bell!

 An Accidental Version